 You know the one.
 You hear a name and then just a few seconds later … it’s gone.

 The good news is, it’s not your fault.
 There’s a reason your brain doesn’t grasp onto names and hold onto them like treasure.
-(Yes, treasure.
-Every name is as valuable as a rare coin.)

 The better news is that, even if it isn’t your fault that you can’t remember names, you can eliminate the problem.
 With practice, you can remember the names of as many people as you want.
 Even if you make a mistake from time to time, even slip-ups can become powerful assets.

 You can help yourself stop forgetting names by understanding why it happens.

 First, names are abstract.
 Unless you’re a philologist, most names will hold zero meaning for you.
 Though there are some ways that the meaning of names can be manufactured to help your memory.